jrcharney/LaunchCodeNotes/My LC Notes/Emmet_Guide.md

 ##### Aural Properties :wheelchair:

-Aural stylesheet properties use a combination of spee synthesis (also known as Text-to-Speech or TTS) and sound effect to allow the user to listen to information instead of reading it.
+Aural stylesheet properties use a combination of speech synthesis (also known as Text-to-Speech or TTS) and sound effect to allow the user to listen to information instead of reading it.
 These features were added in CSS 2.

 Aural presentation can be used:

-* By people with visual imparements.
+* By people with visual impairments.
 * To help users learning to read.
 * To help users who have difficulty reading (e.g. dyslexia)
 * For home entertainment